rojenzaman/SecureRsyncVPNBackup/README.md

 - **Secure Backups over VPN**: All `rsync` operations are performed over a VPN connection provided by Gluetun.
 - **Multiple Server Support**: Backup multiple remote servers, each with its own SSH key and configuration.
-- **Customizable Backup Directory Structure**: Define custom names for backup directories and choose between date or date-time formats.
+- **Customizable Backup Directory Structure**: Define custom names for backup directories and choose between date, date-time, or static formats.
 - **Automated Scheduling**: Use `crontab` to schedule backups at your desired intervals.
 - **Configurable Retention Policy**: Automatically delete backups older than a specified number of days.
 - **Flexible Configuration**: All settings are managed via `config.json`, allowing easy customization without modifying code.